Browse our case studies

 Flexible Postgraduate taught provision for different markets: considered change in a changing world

-The University of Portsmouth (UoP) explored innovative and flexible ways to deliver Postgraduate taught (PGT) courses, through a combination of mapping and evaluation analysis and primary research with prospective students and employers.
+The University of Portsmouth explored innovative and flexible ways to deliver Postgraduate taught (PGT) courses, through a combination of mapping and evaluation analysis and primary research with prospective students and employers.

 Embedding and impact; two and a half years of customer success with Midland Heart